Here’s a recipe for homemade laundry soap that actually works. If you’ve wondered how to easily make laundry soap to save money, this post is for you!

 I’ve been using it now since the end of May.
 That’s long enough to know it’s not much different from the Charlie’s Soap I was using before.
 It’s odor-free and tough enough to clean the dirty cloth diapers I use.
 I’m sold!
 For my $6 investment, I’ve got enough soap to last me a good 4 more months (and I do A TON OF LAUNDRY!)
 I’m convinced it’s cheaper than the Charlie’s Soap.
 And I like that! 🙂

-Have you made your own laundry soap?
-What did you think?
-For more frugal tips, visit Learning the Frugal Life.
+Have you made your own homemade laundry soap?
+What did you like most about it?